Individuals can apply for their own check.

-Applications must be started by the organisation that needs someone to have a check.
-The Screening Unit will then email the individual, asking them to login to the system, confirm their identity, and complete and submit the application.
+Applications may be started by the organisation that needs someone to have a check.
+We will then email that person, asking them to:

 Sole-traders, contractors and self-employed people are considered organisations.

 NDIS worker checks must be started by a person.
 When the check is submitted, it is then verified by the NDIS employer (NDIS provider or self-managed participant).
 This is done through the employer portal with the NDIS Commission.

 Organisations cannot start a NDIS worker check.
 Sole traders, contractors and self-employed people can start their own application and verify it through their NDIS portal.

 To apply online, your internet browser will need to meet certain security requirements — it must be compatible with TLS 1.1 or higher.

 The Screening Unit no longer issues screening clearance certificates for any check.

 Individuals will be notified of the outcome of a check by email.

 Where an organisation has initiated an application on behalf of a person, the individual and the requesting organisation will be notified of the outcome of a check by email.